DoctorLogicProduct/dltest/_posts/2018-09-11-DentalImplants.md

 If you are thinking of building a new website, be sure to read [5 Things Every Website Must Have](https://doctorlogic.com/content/galleries/five-things-every-website-must-have.html).

-**Are you going to be attending the** [**AAID 67th Annual Conference 2018**](https://www.aaid.com/Annual_Conference/67th-AAID-Annual-Conference-2018.html) **in Dallas, TX on September 26-29, 2018?
-Be sure to visit with us at Booth 414.**

 We will be happy to discuss your marketing efforts to determine how we can help you attract more patients for dental implants.
 We will also be happy to provide a FREE website analysis for you.

-All conference attendees can take advantage of our tradeshow specials including discounts on building a new website with ongoing marketing or receive our [Smile Gallery Software](https://doctorlogic.com/features/galleries/) for a FREE 90-day trial.

-Do you want to begin before the conference?
-Contact us today using the form below and we’ll show how we can help you GROW your dental implant business!
+Contact us today and we’ll show how we can help you GROW your dental implant business!